Kitware/arctic-viewer/README.md

 Fork our repository and do great things.
-At [Kitware](http://www.kitware.com), we've been contributing to open-source software for 15 years and counting, and want to make **in-situ-data-viewer** useful to as many people as possible.
+At [Kitware](http://www.kitware.com), we've been contributing to open-source software for 15 years and counting, and want to make **arctic-viewer** useful to as many people as possible.